Food Safety

 Interestingly, Campylobacter was a late bloomer in terms of foodborne illness “fame,” not being widely recognized or researched in humans until the 1970s (it was widely studied in veterinary medicine).3 But it quickly made up for lost time, becoming one of the world's leading bacterial causes of food poisoning.

-What Are the Symptoms of a Campylobacter Infection?
+What are the symptoms of a Campylobacter infection?

 Campylobacter infections present similarly to other foodborne illnesses.
 They range from subtle hints of nausea to fever, stomach cramps, muscle pain, and more.
 Unfortunately, Campylobacter is the type of infection that can keep you shackled to your bathroom for days on end.